2pablo/GPS2Photos/readme.txt

 = Features =

 *   **WordPress Media Library & NextGEN Gallery Integration:** Works seamlessly inside the standard Media Library and also adds an "Add/Amend GPS" link to images in the NextGEN Gallery management screen.
+*   **Gallery Support:** Integrates with popular gallery plugins, including NextGEN Gallery, Envira Gallery, FooGallery, and Modula.
 *   **View GPS Data:** See a map with a pin for any image that has GPS coordinates in its EXIF data.
 *   **Edit & Add GPS Data:** Easily add or change an image's location by dragging the pin or clicking anywhere on the map.
-*   **Interactive Map Modal:** A clean and simple map interface opens in a modal window right in your Media Library.
+*   **Interactive Map Modal:** A clean and simple map interface with a location search bar opens in a modal window.
 *   **Backup & Restore:** The plugin automatically backs up original GPS data, allowing you to restore it with a single click.
 *   **Azure Maps Integration:** Utilizes the powerful and reliable Azure Maps for displaying map tiles.